-SECTION I: ABOUT LEATHER GODDESSES OF PHOBOS Preface to the Story
+SECTION I: ABOUT LEATHER GODDESSES OF PHOBOS

+Preface to the Story

-1936.
-In the United States, a new miracle fabric called nylon was becoming popular.
-Alf Landon was running for President, Victor Hess had won the Nobel Prize for Physics for discovering cosmic radiation, Gone With the Wind was the best-selling novel. and steak cost twenty-five cents a pound.
-Elsewhere, black track star Jesse Owens was embarrassing Adolph Hitler by winning four gold medals at the Berlin Olympics, Edward the VIII of England was abdicating his throne to marry a commoner, the Spanish Civil War was beginning to heat up, and the Leather Goddesses of Phobos were preparing to invade the Earth and turn it into their private pleasure world.
+The year is 1936.
+In the United States, a new miracle fabric called nylon is becoming popular, the Great Plains continue to suffer from a severe drought that is turning the region into a Dust Bowl, Alf Landon is running for President, Victor Hess is receiving the Nobel Prize for Physics for discovering cosmic radiation, Gone With the Wind is the best-selling novel, and steak is twenty-five cents a pound.
+Elsewhere, black track star Jesse Owen is embarrassing Adolph Hitler by winning four gold medals at the Olympic Games in Berlin, Edward the VIII of England is abdicating the throne to marry a commoner, the Spanish Civil War is beginning to heat up, and the Leather Goddesses of Phobos are completing plans to invade the Earth and turn it into their private pleasure world.

-Don't let anyone tell you that nothing ever happens in Upper Sandusky, Ohio, because on this day in 1936, you're snatched out of your favorite barkidnapped by minions of the evil Leather Goddesses.
+Don't let anyone ever tell you that nothing happens in Upper Sandusky, Ohio, because on this day in 1936, you're snatched out of your favorite bar in Upper Sandusky - kidnapped by minions of the evil Leather Goddesses.
 You are brought back to Phobos as an experimental subject, as preparations continue to enslave every man and woman on Earth.